RickyRiko305/Pizza-Chat-Bot/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+I have deployed the pizza chat bot in heroku, here is the link: https://chat-bot2020.herokuapp.com/

+For this I have installed `express` and added a file `server.js`.
+In `package.json` changed start to `node server.js`, added `postinstall` and `engine` in which I added `node` and `npm` versions.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.